wknapik/vpnfailsafe/README.md

 # What is vpnailsafe ?

-`vpnfailsafe` prevents a VPN user's non-VPN IP from being exposed on the internet, both while the VPN connection is active and when it goes down.
+`vpnfailsafe` prevents a VPN user's ISP-assigned IP from being exposed on the internet, both while the VPN connection is active and when it goes down.

 `vpnfailsafe` doesn't affect traffic to/from private networks, or disrupt existing